 - a right of access to the High Court for the determination of the investor’s interest or right and the amount of compensation to which the investor is entitled.

-- a compensation payable shall be paid without undue delay and authorization for its repatriation in convertible currency, where applicable, shall be issued.
+- A compensation payable shall be paid without undue delay, and authorization for its repatriation in convertible currency, where applicable, shall be issued.

 Where a dispute arises between a licensee in a free zone and the Government in respect of an activity in the free zone, efforts shall be made through mutual discussion to reach an amicable settlement.

-More importantly, a dispute between a licensee and the Government in respect of an activity in a free zone which is not amicably settled through mutual discussions may be submitted at the option of the aggrieved party to arbitration
+More importantly, a dispute between a licensee and the Government in respect of an activity in a free zone which is not amicably settled through mutual discussions may be submitted at the option of the aggrieved party to an arbitration

 (a) in accordance with the rules of procedure for arbitration of the United Nations Commission of International Trade Law, or